Lebowski89/blog/content/common.md

 ## Templates

 One of the most important tasks, and one of the primary reasons I'm using Ansible, is to set-up the various configs for my VMs and the services in them.
-For this, I typically template a basic config file from a role directory into the desired system or service folder:
+For this, I typically template a config file from a role directory into a desired folder.

+### Common Task

 ```yaml
 - name: Template file